 Fresh Air : Covent Garden Market square, or the quiet hidden garden behind St Paul’s Church, Temple Gardens.

-She said: “Having discovered the Royal Opera House bar and terrace, that is a must at any time of day.
-I really enjoy the little side streets for some slow shopping away from the crowds & Stanfords I could get lost in for hours”.
+She said “Having discovered the Royal Opera House bar and terrace, that is a must at any time of the day”.

 He said: “Love the James Bond exhibition, that and brunch at Balthazar does me nicely”